AltarisV/TRAIL-PDF/README.md

 ## Planned

-- Bundling the Application for ease of use
+- Improving env security for bundled release
 - Testing and refining Code Markdown to HTML
 - Giving a Side-by-Side of the PDF pages and corresponding HTML for easy post-editing